ZupIT/beagle-docs/content/en/api/components/layout/gridview.md

 ## What is it?

-The GridView component defines how a group of itens will position itself in a **recyclable** grid layout natively.
-The items in a gridview could be any server-driven component.
-The GridView use is more suitable for visual content and is recommended for situations where an item repeats itself but with diferent data, like for example, a card with movies details.
+The GridView component defines how a group of items will place itself natively in a **recyclable** grid layout.
+The items in a GridView could be any server-driven component.
+The GridView use is more suitable for visual content and is recommended for situations where an item repeats itself but with different data, like a card with movies details for example.

 This is how this component is structured: